opennetworkinglab/routing/trellis/README.md

 # Introduction
 This folder contains Mininet scripts and corresponding config files that can be used to emulate Trellis leaf-spine fabric, vRouter and DHCP relay.
+Current Mininet setup only works with ONOS 1.11 and above.
+We recommend you use the tip of 1.11 branch.

 # Download
 `git clone https://gerrit.onosproject.org/routing`